-Man admits Finsbury Park barmaid murder
+Man jailed for Finsbury Park barmaid murder

-Iuliana Tudos death: Man admits Finsbury Park barmaid murder
+Iuliana Tudos death: Man jailed for Finsbury Park barmaid murder

-A man has admitted killing a barmaid whose naked body was found in a park after she went missing on Christmas Eve.
+A man has been jailed for 29 years for killing a barmaid whose naked body was found in a park after she went missing on Christmas Eve.

 Iuliana Tudos, 22, was discovered dead in a disused building in Finsbury Park, north London, three days later.

-Ms Tudos, of Russian and Greek origin, had been slashed with a broken bottle in the neck, abdomen and wrists.
+Ms Tudos, who was born in Moldova, had been slashed with a broken bottle in the neck, abdomen and wrists.

 Kasim Lewis, 31, of Friern Barnet, north London, pleaded guilty to her murder at the Old Bailey on Thursday.